diebrum/Mean-Tropospheric-Temperature-Estimation-using-Machine-Learning-and-Deep-Learning/README.md

 Folders:

-NOTEBOOKS -> Jupyter notebook with the Python scripts used to generate the models
+NOTEBOOKS -> Jupyter notebook with the Python scripts used to generate the models.

-DATA -> The data used to train and test the models

-MODELS -> The model objects that must be loaded (.h5 files for keras models and .joblib for scikit learn models)
+DATA AND MODELS -> The data used to train and test the models.
+The model objects that must be loaded (.h5 files for keras models and .joblib for scikit learn models).

 The data and the models are separated by radiosonde station code.